sungmen999/CassiaSDKGuideClone/RESTful-API.md

 This API is a Server-Sent Events (SSE) which will be running continuously.
 Please check figure 5 for response example.
-Here are more optional parameters.
+Here are more optional parameters:

 | Parameter | Description |
 |-----------|-------------|